yeastrc/limelight-import-comet-tpp/README.md

 How To Run
 -------------
 1. Download the [latest release](https://github.com/yeastrc/limelight-import-comet-tpp/releases).
 2. Run the program ``java -jar cometTPP2LimelightXML.jar`` with no arguments to see the possible parameters.
+Requires Java 8 or higher.

 Command line documentation
 ---------------------------